sldyns/SpaHDmap/docs/tutorials/Command-line.md

-# Command Line Tutorial
+# Running SpaHDmap from the command line

-## 1. Prepare the JSON Configuration File
+## 1. Prepare the JSON configuration file

-Before using SpaHDmap with command line, you need to prepare a JSON file that contains the paths to the input data and parameters.
+Before using SpaHDmap from the command line, you need to prepare a JSON file that contains the paths to the input data and parameters.
 The structure of the JSON file is as follows:

 ```json
 {